Boxofbiscuits97/HD2-Modding-Wiki/docs/user/overview.md

 You've likely landed on the page because you're a complete novice to Helldivers 2 modding.
 If you've never installed and played with any mods, this is the place with you.

 ::: info
-If you're looking to start creating mods, look to the [Developer Section](/dev/overview)
+If you're looking to start creating mods, go to the [Developer Section](/dev/overview)
 :::

 ## Nexus